 - assessing the health impact of decision making around major developments, planning, open spaces, licensing and community projects

-- commission services such as the Stop Smoking Service , specialist Sexual Health services , Health Checks and Substance Misuse Services
+- commissioning services such as: Stop Smoking, specialist Sexual Health services, Health Checks and Substance Misuse

-- transfering responsibility of school nursing and children’s health visiting services from the NHS to City of York Council as part of the Healthy Child Programme
+- transferring school nursing and children’s health visiting services from the NHS as part of the Healthy Child Programme

-- overseeing contact between residents and the Health Protection system related to screening programmes (such as for breast, colon and cervical cancer; and child development testing) and immunisation programmes (for children e.g. MMR; for adolescents e.g. Meningitis; and for adults e.g. flu and shingles)
+- overseeing screening programmes (such as for breast, colon and cervical cancer; and child development testing) and immunisation programmes (for children, adolescents and adults)

-- YorWellbeing officers increasing physical activity levels of residents and encourage them to meet the recommended guidelines, including older people, young people and people with disabilities or medical conditions
+- increasing physical activity levels, including for young and older age groups, and those with disabilities or medical conditions

-- providing sport and physical activity opportunities, mass participation programmes, local sports clubs, coach development programmes
+- providing opportunities for sport and physical activity, supporting mass participation programmes and local sports clubs

-- working with voluntary, statutory and commercial sectors
+- working with voluntary, statutory and commercial health organisations

 Immediate and short-term Public Protection health issues are dealt with by our Environmental Health Team.